 Colonial, modern, classic, eclectic, quiet, tumultuous, green, grey, glamorous, decaying…

-On your vacation to Cuba, you will set foot one time in Havana and you can only succumb to its enigmatic allure.
+On your vacation to Cuba, you will set foot one time in this beautiful city and you can only succumb to its enigmatic allure.
 It is impossible to resist the city’s mysteries and contradictions.